 HOME > OUR WORK > NUTRITION > ROLE OF RED MEAT

-The report pulls together the breadth of information of a complex topic, which we hope will help inform the many discussions around feeding a growing population well.
+We hope this report will help inform the many discussions around feeding a growing population well.
 The report includes the human evolution of eating meat, red meat’s nutritional contribution to the diet of New Zealanders, it’s role in health and disease and where New Zealand beef and lamb production, and consumption fits within our food system and ecosystem.
 The farming practices of our beef and sheep sector is profiled capturing all facets that reflects our pasture-raised systems here in New Zealand.

-Compiling the report required a range of expertise from across New Zealand, which has cumulated in a piece of work that navigates through the scientific evidence of the ever-evolving areas of nutrition and environmental sustainability, and the interfaces which brings them together – sustainable nutrition and food systems.
+Compiling the report required a range of expertise from across New Zealand, which cumulated in a piece of work that navigates through the scientific evidence of the ever-evolving areas of nutrition and environmental sustainability, and the interfaces which brings them together – sustainable nutrition and food systems.

 READ THE REPORT